 Applications are now close, stay tuned for T3 intake!

 Who can become a Cultural Mentor?

-The Cultural Mentor Program is open for all students who are NOT in their first term of study.
-We welcome domestic and international students from all disciplines and levels of study to join our team.
-No matter you are onshore or offshore, as long as you have an interest in supporting and connecting with international students, you can apply to become a Cultural Mentor!
+The Cultural Mentor Program is open to all students who are in their 2nd term or above.
+We welcome domestic and international students from all disciplines and levels of study to join our team, as long as you have an interest in supporting and connecting with international students!

 Why become a Cultural Mentor?

 A rewarding experience to help new international students grow and thrive under your guidance and mentorship,

 A chance to learn about different cultures through interacting and connecting with diverse international students via events and workshops,

 An opportunity to facilitate a supportive environment for all individuals and create deeper connections with the wider community,

 An opportunity to collaborate with other like-minded Cultural Mentors who are committed to fostering an inclusive community at UNSW,

 An opportunity to build and improve your communication, leadership, and team working skills, and have your work recognized on your AHEGs.